Joecstarr/joe-starr.com/content/speaking/posters/rume_25/index.md

 ## The Research

-As a portion of a more extensive scholarly review of the _teaching your undergraduate research_ course paradigm data was collected on experience of students in this course.
+As a portion of a more extensive scholarly review of the _Teaching Your Undergraduate Research_ course paradigm data was collected on experience of students in this course.
 Data was collected from students (n=7) during interviews which were conducted during final retrospective meetings.